hNao17/facial-keypoints-detection/README.md

 [See here](directRegression.ipynb) for training setup / results with the direct regression method.

-[See here](hm_regression_prelim.ipynb) for training setup / preliminary results with the heatmap regression method.
+[See here](hm_regression.ipynb) for training setup / results with the heatmap regression method.

 ## References